mahaba254002/Search_Algorithms/Readme.md

 ## Linear Search
 - It is the simplest searching algorithm
 - It involve finding the target by sequentially checking each element in the given set of data until a match is found or entire collection is traversed.
+- Has linear time complexity *O(n)* since the time taken is directly proportional to the size of the input array

     ### How it Works:
     - Every element is considered as a potential match for the key and checked for the same.